camerons2001/CheatInjector/README.md

 3) Execute CheatInjector.exe, if it didn't inject try to launch with admin privilege!

 # How to contribute to the project:
-You are welcome to conntribute to the project source, in order to run the project you need to install MS Visual Studio 2019.
+You are welcome to contribute to the project's source, in order to run the project you need to install MS Visual Studio 2019.

 # Contributors:
 Author: https://telegram.me/Ox000b